awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-create.md

 This step is optional if you plan to create a deployment stage\.
 + On the **Step 3: Add build stage** page, do one of the following, and then choose **Next**:
   + Choose **Skip build stage** if you plan to create a deployment stage\.
-  + From **Build provider**, choose a custom action provider of build services that you want to use, and provide the configuration details for that provider\.
+  + From **Build provider**, choose a custom action provider of build services, and provide the configuration details for that provider\.
 For an example of how to add Jenkins as a build provider, see [Tutorial: Create a Four\-Stage Pipeline](tutorials-four-stage-pipeline.md)\.
   + From **Build provider**, choose **AWS CodeBuild**\.

-    In **Region**, choose the AWS Region where the resource is created or where you plan to create it\.
+    In **Region**, choose the AWS Region where the resource exists\.
 The **Region** field designates where the AWS resources are created for this action type and provider type\.
-This field only displays for actions where the action provider is an AWS service\.
+This field is displayed only for actions where the action provider is an AWS service\.
 The **Region** field defaults to the same AWS Region as your pipeline\.

     In **Project name**, choose your build project\.
 If you have already created a build project in CodeBuild, choose it\.
 Or you can create a build project in CodeBuild and then return to this task\.
 Follow the instructions in [Create a Pipeline That Uses CodeBuild](https://docs.aws.amazon.com/codebuild/latest/userguide/how-to-create-pipeline.html#pipelines-create-console) in the *CodeBuild User Guide*\.

+    To add CodeBuild environment variables to your build action, choose **Add environment variable**\.
+Each variable is made up of three entries:
+    + In **Name**, enter the name or key of the environment variable\.
+    + In **Value**, enter the value of the environment variable\.
+If you choose **Parameter** for the variable type, make sure this value is the name of a parameter you have already stored in AWS Systems Manager Parameter Store\.
+**Note**
+We strongly discourage the use of environment variables to store sensitive values, especially AWS secret key IDs and secret access keys\.
+When you use the CodeBuild console or AWS CLI, environment variables are displayed in plain text\.
+For sensitive values, we recommend that you use the **Parameter** type instead\.
+    + \(Optional\) In **Type**, enter the type of environment variable\.
+Valid values are **Plaintext** or **Parameter**\.
+The default is **Plaintext**\.

 **Step 4: Create a deployment stage**